 Skills matrix The Board comprises directors who bring a mix of skills, knowledge, experience, diversity and independence, together with a deep understanding of current and emerging issues to guide the business.
-The table below sets out the skills the Board considers necessary to address existing and emerging business and governance issues relevant to Xero and the mix of skills that the Board currently has.
+The table below sets out the skills the Board considers necessary to address existing and emerging business and governance issues relevant to Xero and the mix of skills that the Board currently has as a collective.
+These are presented for the Board as a whole, consistently with the nature of its role and collective responsibility.

 The Board is satisfied that it has the appropriate mix of skills and experience necessary to fulfil the Board's role.
-All directors are expected to act in accordance with Xero's Code of Conduct, Xero's values, and the Xero Way (described below).
 The Board is committed to including a diverse mix of skills, knowledge and experience to support effective decision-making, and considers geographic diversity, cultural, ethnic and racial diversity, gender diversity, diversity in age, and diversity of thought when considering its composition.

-Number of directors with the capability Capab ility High capability1 Moderate capability 2 Global Markets Experience in Xero's current and emerging global markets including scaling global businesses with large customer bases 2 6 Software as a service (SaaS) Technology and Data Experience in SaaS, cloud, digital platforms and data 3 5 R Digital Product Management Experience in digital product management, technology trends, and implications and the software and technology product value chain 4 4 Sales, Marketing and Customer Experience Experience in customer insight and advocacy, sales, marketing and business development 6 2 Strategy Strategy and corporate development including M&A and strategic partnerships 8 - R Financial Acumen Qualifications or experience in corporate finance, financial accounting, and capital markets 2 5 Governance and Risk Management Experience as a director on a listed company board including expertise in investor engagement, governance, compliance, sustainability and risk management principles, policies and frameworks 6 2 8 People and culture Experience in setting remuneration frameworks, workforce planning, talent management, culture, and the promotion of diversity, equity and inclusion 7 1 F Executive Leadership Experience as a senior executive in a large organisation or listed company 8 -
+Number of directors with the capability

+High capability 1 Moderate capability 2 Global markets Experience in Xero's current and emerging global markets, including scaling global businesses with large customer bases 4 3 Software as a service (SaaS) technology and data Experience in SaaS, cloud, digital platforms and data 2 5 Digital product management Experience in digital product management, technology trends and implications, and the software and technology product value chain 2 5 Sales, marketing and customer experience Experience in customer insight and advocacy, sales, marketing and business development 4 2 Strategy Experience in strategy and corporate development, including M&A and strategic partnerships 7 R Financial acumen Qualifications or experience in corporate finance, financial accounting, and capital markets 2 4 Governance and risk management Experience as a director on a listed company board, including expertise in investor engagement, governance, compliance, sustainability and risk management principles, policies and frameworks 6 1 ß People and culture Experience in setting remuneration frameworks, workforce planning, talent management, culture, and the promotion of diversity, inclusion and belonging 7 - R Executive leadership Experience as a senior executive in a large organisation or listed company 7 -